edwardbadboy/rollbackcontext/README.rst

  op[0], op[1], ... op[N], DONE, -op[N], ... , -op[1], -op[0]

 If there is an exception from ``op[X]``, it aborts the execution of the op series and starts to run undos.
-If there is an exception from the undos, it ignore the exception temporary and continues to run the rest of the undos.
-At last, it re-raise the earliest exception it sees.
-This is because the latter exceptions may be caused by an earlier exception, so the most helpful exception for diagnosing the problem is the earliest one.
+If there is an exception from the undos, it ignores the exception temporary and continues to run the rest of the undos.
+At last, it re-raises the earliest exception it sees.
+This is because latter exceptions may be caused by an earlier exception, so the most helpful exception for diagnosing the problem is the earliest one.
 Meanwhile, it should execute all the undos to destroy all the contexts as much as possible.

 How to Use
 ==========